Massachusetts R&D Tax Credit: Eligibility, Benefits, Claiming

 This criterion focuses on the uncertainty surrounding developing or improving a business component through your research and development activities.
 Your qualified research expenses should be to eliminate this uncertainty by addressing genuine technological or scientific challenges.

-This means that your research credit can be used to address technical challenges, information gaps, or other challenges there is not a current solution within your area.
-This can include the best approach to achieve a specific outcome for businesses in your field, the feasibility of different design processes that may make the cost of manufacturing less, and the properties of new materials that you may want to include within future products.
+This means that your research credit can be used to address technical challenges, information gaps, or other challenges for which there is no current solution within your area.
+This can include the best approach to achieve a specific outcome for businesses in your field, the feasibility of different design processes that may reduce the cost of manufacturing, and the properties of new materials that you may want to include in future products.

 Experimentation

-Because innovation requires a level of experimentation, this criterion ensures that the tax credit supports activities that involve a trial-and-error approach to solving pressing technical issues.
-Experimentation is also a key part of the scientific process, making this one of the most integral part of preserving the purpose of the credit, according to the Internal Revenue Code.
+Because innovation requires experimentation, this criterion ensures that the tax credit supports activities that involve a trial-and-error approach to solving pressing technical issues.
+Experimentation is also a key part of the scientific process, making it one of the most integral parts of preserving the purpose of the credit, according to the Internal Revenue Code.

-Qualified research expenses can include looking at multiple approaches to solve a technical issue, gathering data from each trial or test to evaluate effectiveness, or learning from failed attempts.
-For example, building and testing different prototypes of a new product to determine the optimal design of a product, conducting simulations, running trials, and experimenting with algorithms.
+Qualified research expenses can include examining multiple approaches to solving a technical issue, gathering data from each trial or test to evaluate effectiveness, or learning from failed attempts.
+For example, building and testing different prototypes of a new product to determine the optimal design, conducting simulations, running trials, and experimenting with algorithms.

 If you’re wondering whether or not your activities count as experimentation, consulting with a tax adviser can help you identify which tax credits you’re eligible for.